top of page

 Athletes don’t always perform best when they’re “pumped up.”
 They perform best when they feel safe enough to access everything they’ve trained.

-Safety is not weakness.
+Safety is not a sign of weakness.
 It’s the foundation of speed, power, creativity, and resilience.
+Train the nervous system, and performance follows.

 Comments